readysettech/readyset-rails/README.md

    ```
 3. Start up your application and drive traffic through the part of your
    application that invokes the query you routed in the previous step
+4. If you are running Rails 7 and enabled query log tags as explained in step 6
+   [above](#installing), you should see an annotation next to the query in your
+   application logs that denotes where the query was routed.
+If the
+   `destination` tag has the value `readyset`, the query was routed to
+   ReadySet.

-4. Validate that the query was routed to ReadySet by running
+   If you are running Rails 6, you can validate that the query was routed to
-   `rails readyset:proxied_queries`.
-A "proxied" query is one that was served
+   ReadySet by running `rails readyset:proxied_queries`.
+A "proxied" query is
-   by ReadySet but was proxied to your primary database, since a cache for the
+   one that was served by ReadySet but was proxied to your primary database,
-   query does not yet exist
+   since a cache for the query does not yet exist:
    ```sh
    $ rails readyset:proxied_queries
    +--------------------+-------------------------------------------------------+-------------+-------+